pism/pism/doc/sphinx/technical/blatter-pattyn.rst

-In addition to this, we follow :cite:`BrownSmithAhmadia2013` in ordering unknowns so that columns are contiguous (and `u` and `v` are interleaved), allowing ILU factorization to compute a good approximation of ice velocities in areas where SIA applicable.
+In addition to this, we follow :cite:`BrownSmithAhmadia2013` in ordering unknowns so that columns are contiguous (and `u` and `v` are interleaved), allowing ILU factorization to compute a good approximation of ice velocities in areas where SIA is applicable.

 .. _sec-bp-pc-grid-coarsening: